CarolineMillan/grape/README.md

 Requires `make` to be available first — install via [Git for Windows](https://gitforwindows.org/), [MSYS2](https://www.msys2.org/), or Chocolatey (`choco install make`).
 After running the script, `grape.exe` will be copied to `C:\Windows\System32`.

 NB: I don't have a Windows machine to test this on, so please let me know if it doesn't work.

-## Motivation

-This project started in a [CodeCrafter's tutorial](https://app.codecrafters.io/courses/grep/overview).
-It recommended backtracking but when I was reading about this online I discovered that most regex engines use finite automata instead.
-I remembered studying them in my undergrad, so I decided to diverge from the tutorial and give it a go.

 ## How to use grape